 If increased merger activity is motivated by the acquirer managers' explicit incentives to boost firm growth, we expect target firms to benefit from such deals in which the bidder manager overpays in order to achieve the growth goals in her incentive contracts.
-Therefore, we next investigate whether the offer premium is higher where managers of the bidder firm are granted growth-promoting bonuses (Panel A of Table 8).
-In this table we run OLS regressions where the explanatory variable of interest is the fraction of bidder firm executives receiving growth-promoting incentives ($GPB(\% \ of \ executives)$).
+Therefore, we next investigate whether the offer premium is higher where managers of the bidder firm are granted GPB contracts (Panel A of Table 9).
+In this table we run OLS regressions where the explanatory variable of interest is the fraction of bidder firm executives receiving growthpromoting incentives (GPB(% of executives)).
 All the specifications include year and industry fixed effects.
-In models (1) and (2) in Panel A, the coefficient on the fraction of executives receiving growth-promoting bonuses is positive and statistically significant at the 10% level implying that on average, bidder firm managers' growth-promoting bonuses are associated with larger offer premium paid to target shareholders.
+In models (1) and (2) in Panel A, the coefficient on the fraction of executives receiving GPBs is positive and statistically significant at the 10% level implying that on average, bidder firm managers' GPBs are associated with larger offer premium paid to target shareholders.
 However, this coefficient is not statistically significant in models (3) and (4) in which we also control for bidder firm governance.

-$^{^{15}}$ The average acquirer returns for firms with GPB is -0.21% compared to 0.64% for firms without GPB.
+&lt;sup>18The average acquirer returns for firms with GPB is -0.21% compared to 0.64% for firms without GPB.

-16The sample size in Panel A of Table 8 is smaller than that in Panel B (602 versus 1271 in model (1)) because to be able to estimate the offer premium we restrict the sample to deals in which the entire target firm is acquired in the deal.
+&lt;sup>19The sample size in Panel A of Table 9 is smaller than that in Panel B (602 versus 1271 in model (1)) because to be able to estimate the offer premium we restrict the sample to deals in which the entire target firm is acquired in the deal.

-In Panel B of 8, we replace the dependent variable with the cumulative daily dollar abnormal returns of the target firm around the deal announcement ((-3,+1) window).
+In Panel B of 9, we replace the dependent variable with the cumulative daily dollar abnormal returns of the target firm around the deal announcement ((-3,+1) window).
 Similar to Panel A, we find statistically significant results in models (1) and (2) but results become statistically insignificant in models (3) and (4) where bidder governance control variables are included.
-Overall, we find some evidence of benefits to target shareholders in the form of larger offer premiums and higher target abnormal returns upon the announcement of deals in which the acquiring firms' management receives more growth-promoting bonuses.
+Overall, we find some evidence of benefits to target shareholders in the form of larger offer premiums and higher target abnormal returns upon the announcement of deals in which the acquiring firms' management receives more GPBs.

-The significantly lower acquirer abnormal returns for deals in which managers had growth-promoting incentive contracts hand in hand with the higher target announcement returns for such deals suggest value transfers from bidder shareholders to target shareholders.
-Next, we study whether the combined target and acquirer returns are lower for deals where the bidder executives receive growth-promoting bonuses.
+The significantly lower acquirer abnormal returns for deals in which managers had growthpromoting incentive contracts hand in hand with the higher target announcement returns for such deals suggest value transfers from bidder shareholders to target shareholders.
+Next, we study whether the combined target and acquirer returns are lower for deals where the bidder executives receive GPB contracts.
 We compute the combined gain of the bidder and target by summing up the cumulative daily dollar abnormal returns of the target and bidder around the announcement and then dividing by the combined market capitalizations of the bidder and target 50 trading days before the announcement (following e.g. Ahern (2011)).

-Table 9 reports results of OLS regressions where the dependent variable is the combined announcement returns of the bidder and target in the (-3,+1) window.
+Table 10 reports results of OLS regressions where the dependent variable is the combined announcement returns of the bidder and target in the (-3,+1) window.
 All specifications include industry and year fixed effects.
-The explanatory variable of interest is the fraction of bidder executives receiving growth-promoting bonuses (GPB(% of executives)).
+The explanatory variable of interest is the fraction of bidder executives receiving growth-promoting bonuses $(GPB(\% \ of \ executives))$ .
 The coefficient on this variable is positive and statistically significant at 1% level in models (1) and (2) and statistically significant at the 5% and 1% levels in models (3) and (4), respectively.
-In terms of economic significance, one standard deviation increase in the fraction of executives receiving growth-promoting bonuses decreases the the combined gains by 0.6-0.8%.
-This finding is consistent with growth-promoting incentive compensation encouraging managers to engage in empire-building merger activity with significantly lower synergies, thus destroying wealth for the bidder firm.
+In terms of economic significance, one standard deviation increase in the fraction of executives receiving GPBs decreases the the combined gains by 0.6-0.8%.
+This finding is consistent with growthpromoting incentive compensation encouraging managers to engage in empire-building merger activity with significantly lower synergies, thus destroying wealth for the bidder firm.